 Having scheduled time slots saves a lot of time and virtual appointments save the no-show margin.
 Hence Telemedicine enables health workers to check a lot more patients than they would be able to at a physical clinic.
 More appointments mean more returns.
 Since telemedicine is global and someone somewhere in the world keeps needing a doctor, you are only limited by how long you are able to work.

-Telemedicine definitely means lower costs because you don’t have to operate your physical practice every day.
+Telemedicine definitely means lower costs because you don’t have to operate your physical practice every day, learn how it reduces costs in 2022.
 Depending on the type of doctor you are, you may not even need a clinic.

 - Flexible Hours